numbee-awesome/Proxy-Animator-R6/README.md

 Reads through a table of animations and uses CFrame math to inverse offset the R6 torso's animation for R6 legs to animate independently of the Torso's .Transform

-.rbxl example place is linked along with .rbxm with the modulescript, drag and drop .rbxm for install
+.rbxl example place is linked along with .rbxm with the modulescript, drag and drop .rbxm for install (more detailed install and module code here soon)

 # Examples